 It was a pretty amazing realization I was doing sound for John Doe, that sexy bass player from X. You bet your sweet bibby I was gonna go out there.
 Getting a call from John was so surreal.
 I was honored to be asked to mix his sound.

 We had gigs in many different types of clubs.
 Venues ranged from 300 to 500 seaters.
 I had to do monitors and FoH from FoH on every show we did.
 I didn’t mind so much.
-Some venues it’s better that I do monitors as some of the guys out there don’t care as much about the show.
+In some venues, it’s better that I do monitors as some of the guys out there don’t care as much about the show.

 Kim continues to work in the Bay area with Sound on Stage, Delicate, at the Fillmore and as a member of the IATSE Local 16.